-According to the magic mirror, Snow White was the fairest by far.
+According to the magic mirror on the wall, Snow White was the fairest by far.

 But that's not fair!
 And so the beautiful but vain stepmother set about fixing the problem.